All Episodes

 We're a smart country.

-Um, I go through all of this because this is what I believe is true.
+I go through all of this because this is what I believe is true.

-I believe that if we don't understand the principles of what built this great country, if we don't understand deeply what they want to do with this country and to this country, it will be unrecognizable if the radical extreme socialist democrats get in power.
+I believe that if we don't understand the principles of what built this great country, if we don't understand deeply what they want to do with this country and to this country, it will be unrecognizable if the radical extreme socialist Democrats get in power.

 If we don't understand socialism and the failure of socialism, every single place and time it has been tried and the resulting lack of freedoms.

-If we don't understand completely what the Democrats have put this country through, pure hell over lies, smears, slanders, conspiracy theories, and hoaxes from the Russia collusion hoax to their failed attempt to undo an election when that failed with the Ukrainian BS taking on the most breathtaking hypocrisy.
+If we don't understand completely what the Democrats have put this country through, pure hell over lies, smears, slanders, conspiracy theories, and hoaxes, from the Russia collusion hoax to their failed attempt to undo an election when that failed with the Ukrainian BS taking on the most breathtaking hypocrisy.

-If we don't understand that the mob in the media is nothing but the extension of all things, they're Pravda.
+If we don't understand that the mob in the media is nothing but the extension of all things, they're pravda.

 That's all they are.

-They're an extension of the communist party, pravda.
+They're an extension of the Communist Party pravda.

 They're the equivalent of that for the Democratic Socialist Party.

-If we don't understand what this means in terms of limiting your freedoms, your choices, and you giving up control and power and everything pretty much you earn to your government, if we don't understand the choices and understand the president's beyond successful agenda, then we're gonna lose the country.
+If we don't understand what this means in terms of limiting your freedoms, your choices, and you giving up control and power and everything pretty much you earn to your government, if we don't understand the choices and understand the president's beyond successful agenda, then we're going to lose the country.

 It'll be unrecognizable to our children and our grandchildren.